Impact of oxygen concentration at the HfOx/Ti interface on the behavior of HfOx filamentary memristors

 Fabia Farlin Athena

-My research interests include neuromorphic computing for analog AI.
+My research interests include emerging memory and transistors for energy-efficient AI.